Coffea Arabica: The Secrets of Your Favorite Coffee’s Origin

 6. Sustainable Farming Practices

-Through consumer education, support for fair trade, and an emphasis on sustainable farming practices, the coffee industry can work towards a future where Coffea Arabica is cultivated in a way that prioritizes environmental conservation, promotes biodiversity, and uplifts the livelihoods of coffee farmers and workers.
+Through consumer education, support for fair trade, and a push toward sustainable farming, the industry can move toward a future where Coffea Arabica is grown in a way that protects the environment, nurtures biodiversity, and lifts up the farmers and workers who make our coffee possible.
+As a drinker, you’re part of that story every time you choose where to spend.

 Frequently Asked Questions